Manuel dos Reis Machado: Capoeira regional is established

 In 1936, Bimba challenged fighters of any martial art style to test his regional style in a fight, which would be hosted under the boxing-like ruleset innovated by fellow capoeirista Anibal Burlamaqui.
 He had four matches, fighting against Henrique Bahia, Vítor Benedito Lopes, Américo Ciência and fellow capoeira master José Custódio "Zé I" dos Santos.
 Bimba won all matches, and received the nickname of "Três Pancadas" ("Three Hits"), meaning he only need three strikes at most to finish an opponent.

-Related to his challenges, Bimba had a famous rivalry with other mestres about whether it was valid or not to use hand strikes in the roda, especially after he finished an opponent named Vitor with a telefone or galopante.
+Related to his challenges, Bimba had a famous rivalry with other mestres about whether it was valid or not to use hand strikes in the roda, especially after he finished an opponent named Vitor with a asfixiante or galopante.
 Machado's main detractor, Lúcio "Barra Preta" de Tal, a police chief who had lost money with the result of the match, supposedly ambushed him on the Engenho Velho street in August 1936, carrying a gun and accompanied by six policemen armed with sabers.
 A scuffle broke out, only for Bimba to disarm and knock all the seven men senseless.
 According to Bimba, however, it wasn't properly an ambush: the policemen would be drunk and causing turmoil, and Bimba interfered in order to help a young boy they were attacking, starting the brawl only after receiving himself a saber attack that he had to employ his skill to dodge.
 The newspaper A Tarde covered the incident under the title of "It's not easy to catch a capoeirista!
 He defended himself using cabeçadas and rabos de arraia" ("Não é fácil pegar um capoeirista...
 Livrou-se da agressão com cabeçadas e rabos de arraia").

-On June 9, 1937, he earned the state board of education certificate and officially registered the 1st Capoeira center.
+On June 9, 1937, he earned the state board of education certificate and officially registered the first Capoeira center.